A child with asthma is evaluated and shows symptoms three days a week. How should the asthma be classified?

 Study for the Kettering Neonatal/Pediatric Specialist (NPS) Exam.
 Use multiple choice questions and detailed explanations to prepare.
 Boost your confidence for the exam!

-The classification of asthma symptoms is based on the frequency and severity of the symptoms experienced by the child.
-For a child who exhibits symptoms three days a week, this aligns with the criteria for mild persistent asthma.
+The classification of asthma is based on the frequency of symptoms, nighttime awakenings, and the impact on daily activities.
+In this case, a child experiencing symptoms three days a week falls under the category of mild persistent asthma.

 Subscribe